Twins vs. Athletics Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- He has earned a quality start 20 times in 31 starts this season.

-- Lopez has pitched five or more innings in 22 straight games and will look to extend that streak.
+- Gray will look to finish five or more innings for the third start in a row.

-- He has six appearances this season with zero earned runs allowed out of his 31 chances this season.
+- He has finished seven appearances without allowing an earned run in 31 chances this season.

 |Opponent